Developing and reporting on individual learning goals

 Students tend to achieve more than when working on goals set for them by the teacher, with their motivation to improve and master a task increasing and their self-esteem remaining strong, even in the case of failure.

 In the Foundation stage of schooling (Prep to Year 2), individual learning goals and targets may also relate to the 5 Outcomes of the Victorian Early Years Learning and Development Framework (VEYLDF).
-Visit .
+Visit Early childhood .

 Schools can decide the best way to manage the development, monitoring and reporting of individual learning goals and targets.
 Developing, monitoring and reporting on learning goals and targets will generally work best when the process is clear and shared across the school.
 The process also involves conversations about learning between the student and the teacher.
 Planning for such conversations to occur in a productive and purposeful manner is critical to the success of this process.